English Language Education

 • It is acceptable to talk with your child’s teacher(s) if you have any concerns or questions.
 There are conferences (meetings) every year when parents sign up for a time to sit down with the teacher and discuss your child’s education.
 If you would like a meeting at a different time, please ask the teacher and he or she will happily create one.

 • Schools do not require parents to help in the school, which is the case in some countries.
 However, all schools accept volunteers.
 The library often needs volunteers and you can be there at the time your child has library.
-There have been parents who do this who do not even speak English!
+You don't need to speak English to volunteer!

 • Everyone who volunteers at the school must fill-out a CORI form.
 This is a Criminal Offender Record Information.
 This lets the schools know that people volunteering in the school are safe to work with children and have not broken laws in the United States.
 You can get one from the school office.

-• Any parent can ask for a translator at any time if they would like to talk to the principal, teacher, or anyone else at the school.
+• Any parent can ask for an interpreter at any time if they would like to talk to the principal, teacher, or anyone else at the school.
 This is especially important at conference time.
+Interpretation and translation are always free.
+We encourage parents to request interpreters.
+We want you to have access to all your languages when we talk.

-The ESL teachers not only teach your child English, but they are happy to answer questions you may have about Belmont, Boston, traveling, or just where to eat.
+The ESL teachers not only teach your child English, but they are happy to answer questions you may have about Belmont, school, enrichment activities, or places to visit.

 Burbank Elementary